jamaleldemashki/Research-Agent/README.md

 # 🦙 Autonomous Research Agent (Llama2 + DuckDuckGo + LangChain 🦜🔗)

-This project is an AI-powered academic research assistant built with Streamlit, LangChain, Ollama, and DuckDuckGo Search API.
+This project is an AI-powered research assistant built with Streamlit, LangChain, Ollama, and DuckDuckGo Search API.
 It allows users to enter a topic, fetches the top relevant articles, scrapes their content, and provides summarized bullet points using a local Llama2 model.

 ## 🚀 Features